inetrg/spoki/README.md

 ### Running the Malware Tools

 There are four tools:
-1. `assemble` reads the Spoki logs and build handshakes and phases.
+1. `assemble` reads Spoki logs and assembles handshakes and phases.
-2. `mwfk` reads the events from a Kafka topic, filters those events that include "wget" or "curl" in their payload, and writes them to a new topic.
+2. `mwfk` reads assembled events from a Kafka topic, filters them, and forwards those that include "wget" or "curl" in their payload to a new topic.
 3. `mwck` reads the filtered events from Kafka, extracts the URLs, and writes the info to a new topic.
 4. `mwdk` reads the cleaned events and downloads whatever it finds behind the URLs.
 Finally, `mwkr` can reset the topics in the local Kafka instance.

 These tools run continuously in parallel. `assemble` requires a few arguments for configuration:
 - The data and time of the logs to start with.
-The Spoki logs contain a timestamp in their name.
+The Spoki logs contain a date and hour in their name.
 If you already have logs, you can check those.
 The time is in UTC, usually `date` will tell you the current time in the shell.
 - `-d` sets a tag.
-This tag needs to match the tag in the log files.
-And "consumer" tag of `mwfk`.
-The provided configuration file uses `test`.
+This tag needs to match the tag in the log files as well as the "consumer" tag of `mwfk`.
+The provided configuration file uses `test` as a tag.
-- `--kafka` and `--csv` make the program write to Kafka and ingest CSV logs.
+- `--kafka` and `--csv` configure the program ingest CSV logs and to write to Kafka.
-- The final argument is the folder that contains the logs.
+- The final (positional) argument is the folder that contains the logs.
-Assemble has quite the verbose output about what it is doing.
-This includes what files it tries to access, when it goes to sleep to wait for more data, etc. Don't be surprised if it quickly fills your screen.
+`assemble` has quite the verbose output such as the files it tries to access, when it goes to sleep, etc. Don't be surprised if it quickly fills your screen.

 Both, `mwfk` and `mwck` need arguments for the tag to read from and write to.
 In this case this can simply be `test` as well.
 These are only tags to adapt the topic names.
+Expect little output from `mwfk`. `mwck` prints the URLs it finds alongside a bit of metadata.

 `mwdk` needs a tag to read from and produces a variety of files--when data makes it through the pipeline.
-An `activity` contains logs for all discovered malware names.
-The folder `malware` collects actually downloaded will contain subfolders with the downloaded data, using the hashes as names.
-Each of those folders contains the downloaded data as `malware.bin` and a compressed log file when those downloads happened.
-Since this program creates new folders, we suggest running it inside a separate folder, e.g. `data`.
+An `activity` folder contains logs for all discovered malware names.
+The folder `malware` collects the downloads sorted into subfolders that use the hashes of the downloaded data.
+Each of those folders contains the data named `malware.bin` and a compressed log file with meta data.
+Since this program creates new folders, we suggest running it inside a separate folder, e.g. `malware/data`.

-(Don't forget to activate the virtual environment in each tab/terminal that runs these tools: `source envs/bin/activate`.)
+(Don't forget to activate the virtual environment in each tab/terminal that runs one of the tools: `source envs/bin/activate`.)

 ```
 $ assemble -s 2021-08-16 -H 12 -d test --kafka --csv ../logs